zxingify/zxingify-objc/README.md

 ZXingObjC includes several example applications found in "examples" folder:

 * BarcodeScanner - An iOS application that captures video from the camera, scans for barcodes and displays results on screen.
-* BarcodeScannerOSX - An OS X application that captures video from the camera, scans for barcodes and displays results on screen.
-* QrCodeTest - A basic QR code generator that accepts input, encodes it as a QR code, and displays it on screen.

 ## License